2020-2021 Federal Report Cards/Accreditation

 The mission of De Kalb ISD SHAC is to ensure that all students of De Kalb ISD have healthy bodies and minds through sequential health education, practices and modeling of proper health comportment.

-The SHAC committee meets at least twice each school year to reflect and adjust practices related to student health.
+The SHAC committee meets multiple times each school year to reflect and adjust practices related to student health.

 State and Federal Program Information